-The teacher candidate should begin a regular communication with the cooperating teacher on both an informal and formally scheduled basis.
-If possible teacher candidate should begin to observe systematically the cooperating teacher in the typical classroom setting.
+The teacher candidate should be in regular communication with the cooperating teacher on both an informal and formally scheduled basis.
+If possible the teacher candidate should begin to systematically observe the cooperating teacher in the typical classroom setting.
 These observations should be discussed with the cooperating teacher in order to understand the cooperating teacher's methods and procedures.
-The teacher candidate should assist teachers and pupils in whatever way possible to enhance the pre-teaching period of the semester.
+The teacher candidate should assist teachers and pupils in whatever way possible prior to student teaching to build rapport and relationships.

-Student Teaching Period
+Student Teaching